 Neat cement is a mixture of cement and clean water in a ratio equivalent to 94 pounds of cement and no more than six gallons of water.
 Bentonite is a clay derived from volcanic ashfall deposits that swells when wet.
 It is mined in the western U.S., mainly in Wyoming, and is available in bags from well suppliers.
 Specific combinations and amounts of these materials are required for different types of abandoned wells (see Rule 10 of the well drilling regulations in the Indiana Administrative Code, 312 IAC 13).

 The well drilling statute requires all abandoned wells to be sealed or plugged; the method depends in part on the abandonment date.
 Determine or estimate when use of the well was discontinued.
 If the well was abandoned before January 1, 1988, it may be sealed at the surface by a watertight welded or threaded cap.
 Old hand-dug or large-diameter wells abandoned before January 1, 1988, may be covered with a reinforced concrete slab or a reinforced, water-repelling wooden cover.
-Sealing of pre-1988 abandonments does not have to be done by a licensed well driller and may be done by the property owner.
+Sealing of pre-1988 abandonments does not have to be done by a licensed well driller or pump installer and may be done by the property owner.
 The Division of Water urges those who discover old wells to have them plugged in accordance with the standards for recently abandoned wells.
-They may employ a licensed well driller for this job or do it themselves after consulting the Division or the Purdue University Cooperative Extension Service.
+They may employ a licensed well driller or pump installer for this job or do it themselves after consulting the Division or the Purdue University Cooperative Extension Service.
 Extension Publication WQ 21 (1995), co-written with the Division of Water, is helpful for property owners who want to plug old abandoned wells.